 In 1858-59, with the help of John Morrison, the mason who had just completed the stonework on the first Clay County Courthouse, Daniel constructed the present home.
 The clay that made the bricks was hand dug and baked on site.
 The bustling 400-acre farm included an icehouse, smokehouse, and blacksmith shop.

 Donald Pharis, in 1927 purchased the farm.
 He was drawn to the land; the rich intriguing history of the Bell House had piqued Donald's interest.
 He and his first wife Helen, and later his second wife, Laura preserved the structure and collected period antiques to fill the rooms of the home.
 Donald saved the adjacent cabin from destruction in nearby Ray County, moved it to his farm and used it to share his knowledge of the past with visitors.

 Upon his death, Mr. Pharis donated the property to Clay County.
 Clay County Historic Sites, a division of the Parks Department, plans to conduct a variety of agricultural and conservation programs on the 160 acre farm.
 The history of the Liberty farm predates the Civil War and has been a point of interest to area residents throughout the years.

-The site is currently closed to the public, except for special events.
+The site is open during special events.